Direct dependencies between neurons explain activity

-The connections from the inputs to the output enable the flow of information; for each neuron, this mutual information is the drop in entropy $I_\text{true} = S_\text{tot} - S_\text{true}$.\cite{Strong-01, Cover-01} While this is impossible to estimate directly, our minimal computation provides a tractable lower bound, equal to the amount of variability explained by direct dependencies $I_\text{dir} = S_\text{tot} - S_\text{dir}$ (Methods).
+The connections between neurons enable the flow of information; for each neuron, the mutual information between inputs and output is equal to the drop in entropy $I_\text{true} = S_\text{tot} - S_\text{true}$.\cite{Strong-01, Cover-01} While this information is impossible to estimate directly from data, the maximum entropy models provide a tractable lower bound, equal to the amount of variability explained by direct dependencies $I_\text{dir} = S_\text{tot} - S_\text{dir} \le I_\text{true}$ (Methods).
 Moreover, since direct dependencies capture nearly all of the variability in activity (Fig.~\ref{fig_minimax}f), we know that this lower bound is tight, with $0.9I_\text{true} \lesssim I_\text{dir} \le I_\text{true}$ for the mouse hippocampus and visual cortex.
-Across neurons, we find that this direct information increases linearly with the number of inputs $n^*$, with each input communicating 0.01~bits/s to the output on average (Fig.~\ref{fig_error}d).
-By symmetry, $I_\text{dir}$ also defines the amount of information that each neuron encodes about the rest of the population.
-For each bit generated by a neuron, we find that a consistent 0.87 encode information about its inputs (Fig.~\ref{fig_error}e).
-This large proportion of information concentrated on a small number of inputs indicates a highly redundant neural code.
-As in a Hopfield network, specifying the states of a small number of cells should be sufficient to predict the rest, thus yielding error correction.\cite{Hopfield-01, Amit-01, Schneidman-01}
+Across neurons, we find that this direct information increases linearly with the number of inputs $n^*$, with each input communicating $0.01\,$bits/s to the output on average (Fig.~\ref{fig_error}d).